 The Texas Birth Defects Epidemiology and Surveillance Branch (BDES) encompasses two major components: the Texas Birth Defects Registry and the CDC-funded Texas Center for Birth Defects Research and Prevention.
 BDES is one of the nation’s leaders of birth defects tracking and research.
 The branch also conducts cluster investigations, responds to inquiries from the public, and performs selected education and outreach activities with affected families.
 BDES collaborates with researchers in finding causes of birth defects and working towards prevention.
-Our mission is "To protect and to promote the health of the people of this State, the Texas Birth Defects Monitoring Divisions will identify and describe patterns of birth defects in Texas and collaborate with others in finding causes of birth defects, working towards prevention, and linking families with services."
+Our mission is "To identify and describe the patterns and outcomes of children with birth defects in Texas and to collaborate with others in research, prevention, and family outreach services."

 >>learn more about cluster investigations